Art & Architecture Building

 - Wood Studio: Power tools, hand tools, and laser cutting equipment.

-All seniors in the School’s BFA program are assigned individual studios in the Stamps Studios in A&D’s main facility.
+All seniors in the School’s BFA program are assigned individual studios within the Art & Architecture Building.

-The Art & Architecture building also houses offices for the School’s faculty and staff, classrooms, an 180-seat auditorium, and two of the School’s exhibition venues: the 2700 square-foot Jean Paul Slusser Gallery and the 1200 square-foot Warren G. Robbins Gallery.
+The Art & Architecture building also houses offices for the School’s faculty and staff, classrooms, an 180-seat auditorium, and one of the School’s exhibition venues: the 2700 square-foot Jean Paul Slusser Gallery.

 2000 Bonisteel Blvd, Ann Arbor MI 48109-2069